Visiting the Vatican for the first time ? The best way to see the Vatican City

 How is one to choose?
 Read on for our guide on how to do the Vatican – how tips will guarantee you don’t miss out on the best things to do in the Vatican and ensure you’ll maximise your time in the best way possible.

-Tip 1) Choose the best period to visit the Vatican
+Tip 1 / Choose the best period for visiting the Vatican

 There’s no avoiding it – the Vatican (in particular the Basilica of Saint Peter) is consistently featured on the top ten most visited attractions in Europe, up there with Disneyland and the Louvre in Paris.
 As a result it’s always busy, but if you plan strategically you can minimise the impact of the crowds when you are visiting the Vatican.